the-standard/smart-vault/docs/TESTNET.md

 # Smart Vault Testing

-You can now test our Smart Vaults on Sepolia, and Polygon Mumbai Polygon zkEVM Testnet if you're feeling brave enough.
+You can now test our Smart Vaults on Sepolia, and Polygon Mumbai if you're feeling brave enough.

 All the contracts you need there are verified on Etherscan/Polygonscan.